galaxxxy/JSPractice/codecademy/NOTE.md

 - getter methods do not need to be called with a set of parentheses.
 #### Setters
 Along with getter methods, we can also create setter methods which reassign values of existing properties within an object.
+### Factory Functions
+A factory function is a function that returns an object and can be reused to make multiple object instances.
+Factory functions can also have parameters allowing us to customize the object that gets returned.